Kryha/parity-docker/README.md

 All images are multi-stage docker builds and the final ones are slim based on `ubuntu:latest` (which is LTS).

 This is an update that also allows it to run without modifications in docker-compose on ContainerOS and Kubernetes environments because the binary is executed as root within the container.

+Please make sure that you are using the correct paths.

 Docker Hub repository: https://hub.docker.com/r/kryha/parity